 What are the regulations that are currently in place for PFOA/PFOS in drinking water?

-In summer 2018, the California Division of Drinking Water (DDW) established Notification Levels and Response Levels for PFOA and PFOS.
-These Notification Levels were set at 14 parts per trillion (ppt) for PFOA and 13 ppt for PFOS.
+In summer 2018, the California State Water Resources Control Board - Division of Drinking Water (DDW) established Notification Levels and Response Levels for PFOA and PFOS.
+These Notification Levels were set at 4 parts per trillion (ppt) for PFOA and 4 ppt for PFOS.
 A “part-per-trillion,” or, one nanogram per liter, is the equivalent of four grains of sugar dissolved in an Olympic-sized swimming pool.
 The August 2019 DDW revised guidance set the Notification Levels for PFOA at 5.1 ppt and PFOS at 6.5 ppt.
 The state Notification Levels are based on the most sensitive known health endpoints for these compounds: lifetime cancer risk, liver toxicity, and immunotoxicity—in the case of PFOA and PFOS these standards are also the lowest level detectable through current testing means.

 Notification Levels are precautionary health-based advisory levels established by DDW while further research and analysis are conducted by the state to determine the necessity of setting an enforceable drinking water maximum contaminant level (MCL).
 The state Notification Levels are based on the most sensitive known health endpoints for these compounds: lifetime cancer risk, liver toxicity, and immunotoxicity.
 An enforceable drinking water MCL can be promulgated by either the state or nationally by United States Environmental Protection Agency (USEPA) through deliberate processes prescribed in state and federal law.